nebula-orchestrator/docs/docs/api.md

 # get api status
-a simple webpage that can be used to monitor the API is working
+a simple webpage that can be used to monitor the API is working, if your using python there is an API located at [github](https://github.com/nebula-orchestrator/nebula-python-sdk)
 ### request
 ```
 GET /api/status HTTP/1.1